torvalds/linux/Documentation/bpf/bpf_design_QA.rst

 kernel releases.
 The users must adapt their BPF programs to the new changes and update them to make sure their programs continue to work correctly.

-NOTE: BPF subsystem specially reserves the 'bpf\_' prefix for type names, in order to introduce more special fields in the future.
-Hence, user programs must avoid defining types with 'bpf\_' prefix to not be broken in future releases.
+ANALTE: BPF subsystem specially reserves the 'bpf\_' prefix for type names, in order to introduce more special fields in the future.
+Hence, user programs must avoid defining types with 'bpf\_' prefix to analt be broken in future releases.
-In other words, no backwards compatibility is guaranteed if one using a type in BTF with 'bpf\_' prefix.
+In other words, anal backwards compatibility is guaranteed if one using a type in BTF with 'bpf\_' prefix.

 Q: What is the compatibility story for special BPF types in allocated objects?